aklaswad/aclii/docs/spec.md

 You can write detailed document here.
 The key must be an ID syntax (path from root to the command, joind by dot `.` ) of each commands e.g. `root.sub1.sub2`.

+### types

+You can specify a simple type definition for arguments and options.
+Currently array of selectable strings are supported.

 # Command object